 Outside of town, Gore Creek dumps into the Upper Eagle at Dowd Junction, at the Minturn turnoff on Interstate 70.
 The narrow canyon forms a famous wave called Dowd Chute, a whitewater thrill ride that should render rafters ecstatic well into July.
 Only the best kayakers should even think about it.

 The valley’s tried-and-true trips should benefit from this season’s super-hydration as well, such as the relatively placid (Class II and III) Upper Colorado River and the Colorado’s more challenging Shoshone section through scenic Glenwood Canyon.
 In other directions, the fun lies at Pine Creek and the Numbers on the Arkansas River and the borderline insane Gore Canyon section of the Colorado.
 A Class V trip through a narrow gorge below Kremmling on the Colorado River, Gore Canyon includes a couple of twelve-foot waterfall drops, and some outfitters require a swim test so that only the most physically fit boaters are allowed to sign on.

-In reality, though, it ain’t over till the fat lady swims.
 The dam-released Upper Colorado River, particularly with record snowpack, should run well into the fall, when her gorgeous canyons will be dotted with yellow and red aspens.
 The “Upper C,” as it’s known locally, is a world apart from the rest of the Vail Valley.

 Gather a crew, and book a trip with one of the valley's rafting companies: Lakota Guides, 970-845-7238; Nova Guides, 719-486-2656; Timberline Tours, 970-476-1414; Sage Outdoor Adventures, 970-476-3700.
 Or, float the Colorado in what's billed as the Cadillac of inner tubes via Turtle Tubing's tours, 970-471-0547.